 The two primary sources of groundwater in the Belton Lake area are the Edwards Balcones Fault Zone (BFZ) Aquifer and the Trinity Aquifer (TWDB, 2015).
 The Edwards BZF forms a narrow belt extending through most of the southwestern part of the state of Texas, through 13 counties from a groundwater divide in Kinney County through the San Antonio area, northwestward to the Leon River in Bell County.
-Water in the aquifer occurs in fractures, honeycomb zones, and solution channels in the Edwards and associated limestone formations of Cretaceous age.
-Water quality for the Edwards (BZF) ranges from fresh to slightly saline as it approaches the west side of the Trinity Group, with total mineral dissolve ranging from 100 to 3,000 milligram per liter.
-Water from the Edwards (BZF) is primarily used for municipal, irrigation, and recreational purposes.
+Water in the aguifer occurs in fractures, honeycomb zones, and solution channels in the Edwards and associated limestone formations of Cretaceous age.
+Water quality for the Edwards (BFZ) ranges from fresh to slightly saline as it approaches the west side of the Trinity Group, with total mineral dissolve ranging from 100 to 3,000 milligram per liter.
+Water from the Edwards (BFZ) is primarily used for municipal, irrigation, and recreational purposes.
 The Trinity Aquifer consists of basal Cretaceous-age Trinity Group formations extending across much of the central and northwest parts of the state of Texas, through 61 counties.
 From the Red River in North Texas to the Hill Country of Central Texas, the aguifer is comprised of the Antlers, Twin Mountains, Glen Rose, Paluxy, Hosston, Travis Peak, and Hensell formations.
-In general, groundwater in the Trinity Aguifer is fresh but very hard in the outcrop.
+In general, groundwater in the Trinity Aquifer is fresh but very hard in the outcrop.
 The dissolved solids increase from 1,000 - 5,000 milligram per liter, and slightly to moderately saline as the depth of the aquifer increases.
-Sulfate and chloride concentrations increase in the aguifer as depth increases.
-The Trinity Aguifer is mostly used for municipalities, irrigation, and livestock and is one of the most used groundwater resources in the state of Texas.
+Sulfate and chloride concentrations increase in the aquifer as depth increases.
+The Trinity Aquifer is mostly used for municipalities, irrigation, and livestock and is one of the most used groundwater resources in the state of Texas.

 The Belton Lake area is administratively under the Groundwater Management Area (GMA) 8 as designated by TWDB.
 In 1993, the Edwards Aquifer Authority (EAA) was created by the legislature to regulate aquifer pumpage to benefit all users.
 Texas Water Code (TWC) Section 36.0015 states that groundwater conservation districts (GCDs) are the state's preferred method of groundwater management and establishes that GCDs will manage groundwater resources through rules developed and implemented in accordance with TWC Chapter 36.
 Chapter 36 gives directives to GCDs and the statutory authority to carry out such directives, so that GCDs are provided the proper tools to protect and manage the groundwater resources within their boundaries.
+The ground water in and around Belton Lake is primarily managed by the Clearwater Underground Water Conservation District.